Amanzimtoti: Etymology

+Name change

+In November 2009, the eThekwini Metropolitan Municipality submitted a list of places in the municipality to the KwaZulu-Natal Provincial Geographic Names Committee to be changed from their anglicised names to the correct Zulu spelling.
+In the list, the town "Amanzimtoti" was recommended to be changed to "eManzamtoti" and the Amanzimtoti River was recommended to be changed to "aManzamtoti".

+On 1 October 2010, the KwaZulu-Natal Department of Arts and Culture gazetted the list of approved name changes which included the town and river of Amanzimtoti, however the gazetted names were slightly different to the ones initially recommended with Amanzimtoti town spelt as "eManzimtoti" and Amanzimtoti River as "aManzimtoti".
+However, no changes have been made on road signs in Amanzimtoti regarding the spelling and many Durbanites and residents and businesses of Amanzimtoti still spell the town with its original spelling.

 History

 Precolonial period

 King Shaka visited the area whilst on a raid down to Pondoland towards the end of his reign (1816 to 1828).
 When Shaka stopped to rest in the area, he had his personal attendant collect water from a nearby stream.
 This water was presented to King Shaka in a calabash.
-After drinking the water he exclaimed "Kanti amanz'amtoti" Extensions of the legend tell that King Shaka had sat under a large wild fig tree to drink the water, or that he used to meet local indunas (chiefs) under a specific fig tree.
+After drinking the water he exclaimed "Kanti amanz'amtoti" (Zulu for "So the water is sweet").
+Extensions of the legend tell that King Shaka had sat under a large wild fig tree to drink the water, or that he used to meet local indunas (chiefs) under a specific fig tree.
 The exact tree is unknown; one tree laying claim to the distinction fell down in March 1972, and another fell down in June 1981.